 How to Cook Sockeye Salmon

-Baked: Preheat your oven to 375°F. Line a baking sheet with parchment paper or foil.
-Rub the fish with oil and seasonings.
-Then place skin-side down and bake for 8-10 minutes.
+- Baked: My preferred cooking method.
+Preheat your oven to 375°F and line a baking sheet with parchment paper or foil.
+Place the fish skin-side down and bake for 8-10 minutes.

-Grilled: Preheat your grill to medium-high or 375°F. Thoroughly oil the grill grates and season the fish.
-Place it on the grill skin-side up with the lid open for 4 minutes per inch of thickness (rotating halfway through if you want crosshatch grill marks).
+- Grilled: Preheat your grill to medium-high or 375°F. Thoroughly clean and oil the grill grates to reduce sticking.
+Season the fish and place on the grill skin-side up with the lid open for 4 minutes per inch of thickness (rotating halfway to get crosshatch grill marks).
 Flip and cook another 4-5 minutes with the lid closed.

 When Is It Done?

-To check doneness, slide a knife tip into the thickest section and twist slightly to expose the flesh.
-It should be slightly translucent and barely flaking.
+If you don’t have a thermometer: Slide the tines of a fork (or a knife tip) into the thickest section of the fish and twist slightly to expose the flesh.
+When done, it should be slightly translucent and just barely flaking like this:

 More salmon recipes: